gkaguirrelab/fmriMelanopsinMRIAnalysis/README.md

 Project related to the melanopsin MRI measurements in the Aguirre/Brainard labs at the University of Pennsylvania

 Developers:
-Giulia Frazzetta

-Andrew Bock

-Manuel Spitschan
+/Giulia Frazzetta/, Andrew S. Bock, Manuel Spitschan